arangodb/docs/3.8/graphs-custom-pregel.md

 Behaves similar to `let` but expects a list as `value` for each variable.
 It then produces the cartesian product of all lists and evaluates its expression for each n-tuple.
 The return value is always `none`.
 The order is guaranteed to be lexicographic order.
+If the list of variables is empty, the expressions are evaluated once.
+If one list is empty, nothing is evaluted.

 ```js
 > ["for-each", [["x", ["list", 1, 2]], ["y", ["list", 3, 4]]], ["print", ["var-ref", "x"], ["var-ref", "y"]]]